 Which is the most famous bug?

 The Y2K bug is probably one of the most notorious bugs.
-It caused the display of the wrong date as the software programs were not designed at the time to handle dates after the year 1999.
+It caused the display of the wrong date as the software programs were not designed at the time to handle dates after 1999.
 So, by the mid-20th century, the term bug was already popular.
-It was used by technicians before the emergence of computers.
-But still why a computer bug?
+Technicians used it before the emergence of computers.
+But still, why a computer bug?

-Probably because in 1947, computer programmer Grace Hopper and her team found a bug – a real moth, lying in a relay of Harvard University’s Mark II electromechanical computer.
+Probably because 1947 computer programmer Grace Hopper and her team found a bug – a real moth lying in a relay of Harvard University’s Mark II electromechanical computer.
 The moth was found on a piece of tape on the machine’s logbook.
 It created holes in the computer’s punched paper tapes, which caused problems in the calculator’s functions.
-Later Hopper and her team continue to use the term bug, referring to the problems that complicated the input of data in Mark I and II computers.
-And the rest is history – the use of the term “computer bug” exploded in the following years with the emergence and the higher accessibility of PCs.
+Later Hopper and her team continued to use the term bug, referring to the problems that complicated data input in Mark I and II computers.
+And the rest is history – the term “computer bug” exploded in the following years with the emergence and the higher accessibility of PCs.
 Nowadays, we call bugs ANY errors or glitches in a program.